-A dispatch from Schenectady, N. Y., says, for the first time in the hising a mayor, all but one city officer and a majority of the county offices. which will make the common council and probably the county board of supervisors Socialistic.
+A dispatch from Schenectady, N. The counties that last winter had In Brooklyn the fusion judicial and Y., says, for the first time in the hisand a majority of the county offices, cil and probably the county board of supervisors Socialistic.
 Found With Throat Cut.

-A. S. Cook, a young white man from Monroe, was found dead with his throat cut, on the front of a negro house in Charlotte Sunday The main feature in the municipal a knife thrust.
+A. S. Cook, a young white man In Cincinnati, Mayor Louis Schwab late Republican chairman, A. C. from Monroe, was found dead with ered and one hand badly cut, as he interpreted from the limited re- of another man, and the engineer The main feature in the municipal a knife thrust.

-DOES NOT FAVOR PLAN
+WORK OF DOES NOT FAVOR PLAN

-BLEASE DECLINES TO CALL ON EXTRA SESSION.
+RLEASE DECLINES TO CALL ON EXTRA SESSION.